 Messrs.
-Swedish, Gallina, Griffin and Haytaian, and Ms. McCarthy participate in the Executive Agreement Plan.
-Ms. Boudreaux participates in the Executive Agreement Plan on a basis substantially similar to our other senior officers.
+Gallina, Haytaian and Zielinski, and Ms. McCarthy participate in the Executive Agreement Plan.
+Ms. Boudreaux participates in the Executive Agreement Plan on a basis substantially similar to our other participants who were executive vice presidents before May 15, 2018.